Current through Reg. 49, No. 52; December 27, 2024

 responsibility for operation of the radiation safety program; and

-(vi) Procedures for verifying and documenting
+(vi) procedures for verifying and documenting

 the certification status of radiographers and for ensuring that the

-certification of individuals acting as radiographers remains valid.
+certification of individuals acting as radiographers remains

-(C) A certificate of registration
+(C) A certificate

-289.226(e)
+289.226(e) and

-and (i) of this title are met.
+(i) of this chapter are

-(2) Locking of radiation machines.
+(2) Locking of

-The control panel of each radiation machine shall be equipped with a locking
+radiation machines.
+The control panel of each radiation machine must be

-device that will prevent the unauthorized use of an x-ray system or the
+equipped with a locking device preventing the unauthorized use of an x-ray

 surveillance of a radiographer.